umbraco/UmbracoDocs/Documentation/Reference/Events/application-startup.md

 **Applies to versions: Umbraco 4.8.0+**

-Umbraco includes the ApplicationStartupHandler class which is used for registering your code in umbraco automatically when umbraco loads.
+Umbraco includes the ApplicationStartupHandler class which is used for registering your code in Umbraco automatically when Umbraco loads.

 Remember to add the cms.dll, businesslogic.dll, umbraco.dll and interfaces.dll to your project.